SABS-R3/module01_software_engineering/15_packaging_delivery/02_considerations.md

   * How to distribute:
     * You are now responsible for running as well as building the code
 	* Examples;
-	  * Package as code and deploy as plugin or module of web server (e.g. mod_wsgi for Python on Apache)
+	  * Package as code and deploy as plugin or module of web server (e.g. mod_wsgi for Python on Apache, Java servlet)
-	  * Package using Docker and run directly or using container orchestration such as Kubernetes
+	  * Package using Docker and run directly or using container orchestration (e.g. Kubernetes)

 * Platform as a service (PaaS)
   * Heroku, Google App Engine, etc